 EU Fee: £255.00

 Mr David BeardDavid Beard is a freelance archaeologist and is a Fellow of the Society of Antiquaries and Fellow of the Society of Antiquaries of Scotland specializing in medieval archaeology, especially the Anglo-Saxon and Viking periods.
 He has been involved in continuing education for many years having taught for the Universities of Oxford, London, Essex and Ulster.

 This course aims to:

-- evaluate archaeological evidence and use it together with other types of evidence to construct a detailed picture of the Viking period;
+- Students will be able to evaluate archaeological evidence and use it together with other types of evidence to construct a detailed picture of the Viking period.

-- describe the main reasons for the Viking expansion and the major developments during the Viking period;
+- Students will be able to to describe the main reasons for the Viking expansion and the major developments during the Viking period.

-- communicate their own ideas about the impact of the Vikings on medieval Europe and contribute to current debates about the Viking period.
+- Students will be able to communicate their own ideas about the impact of the Vikings on medieval Europe and contribute to current debates about the Viking period.

 - Introductory text from website with links to external sites

 - Guided reading from set text and case studies